crazytelli/qtile-config/README.rst

 Main config
 -----------

-Initial configuration is based on the default endeavour OS provided config.
+My qtile configuration based on the default provided by qtile and the one from EndeavourOS.

-My modifications will be on a secondary branch.
+I'm still figuring it out...

 TODO
 ----

-- Organize the modules folder.
+- Create a colors.py file to be imported and ease the color selection
-- Rewrite some functions for better understanding.
+- Check for unused code
 - Rice, baby :)